Drugs That Can Cause Overdose

 Due to the opioid epidemic and other growing drug-related trends, thousands of people are battling drug abuse and the many dangers it presents.

-.
 Drug overdoses are currently the leading cause of accidental death in the United States for people under the age of 50.
 At this time, drug overdose deaths exceed those linked to firearms, car accidents, homicides, and HIV/AIDS.1 Overdose can either be accidental or intentional and usually involve addictive substances.
-Our substance abuse treatment center in Pompano is sharing a list of drugs that can cause overdose and overdose symptoms to look out for.
+Our Pompano Beach treatment center is sharing a list of drugs and pills that can cause overdose and overdose symptoms to look out for.

 What Is an Overdose of Drugs?